denysbutenko/provisioning/README.md

 bash "${TMP}/deb92-do.sh"
 ```

 Once done, logout.
 Then `ssh-copy-id username@ip`, login as your user, and **run the [Snippet](#snippets) to harden ssh configuration**.
 Optionally, install my [server dotfiles][1] with the appropriate [Snippet](#snippets).

 ## Armbian on [Orange Pi Zero](http://www.orangepi.org/orangepizero) (opz.sh)

-Blog post with detailed write-up is [here](https://tildeslash.io/2017/10/26/Setup-Orange-Pi-Zero-running-Armbian-on-WLAN/).

 ### Initial SSH Session

-* Extract the [Armbian image](https://www.armbian.com/orange-pi-zero/), verify the checksum, burn onto a micro SD card
+* Extract the [Armbian image](https://www.armbian.com/orange-pi-zero/), verify that checksums match, then burn onto a micro SD card
-* Connect the board to ethernet
-* Connect the board to power via micro USB (ideally 5V at 2A - most phone chargers should suffice, 1A is an acceptable lower bound)
+* Connect the board to ethernet, then power (ideally 5V at 2A) via micro USB
-* Find the DHCP-assigned IP (many methods like `nmap`, but easiest is to use router's web interface), then login as `root:1234` over `ssh`.
+* Find the DHCP-assigned IP (easiest way is to use your router's admin interface, or `nmap`), then login as `root:1234` over `ssh`.

-Move on to Base Setup.
+* Optionally, reserve a static IP for the board and add a corresponding host entry to your `~/.ssh/config`

 ### Base Setup

 Armbian has a convenient root login script that interactively sets up a sudo-enabled user.
 Once complete, you **must reboot** because orange pi needs to resize its filesystem.
-Then, **login as your user** and `sudo apt update && sudo apt upgrade`.
+Then, **login as your user** and `sudo apt update && sudo apt upgrade -y`.

 Install core software and configuration using the provisioning script: